mitchswise/Entangled-Philosophies/README.md

 2. Who/That ... (describe what need your product solves)

-3. The product ... (product name,or product category)
-Entangled Philosophies
+3. The product is called Entangled Philosophies and is a webapp for finding and viewing philosophical articles.

 4. Is a ...